globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Each session expire accordingly to a timeout of 5 minutes.
 Session IDs are exchanged by the client with the backend by means of an header (X-Session) and do expire as soon that users close their browser or the tab running GlobaLeaks.
 Users could explicitly log out via a logout button or implicitly by closing the browser.

-XSRF Prevention
+XSRF prevention
 ---------------
 Cookies are not used intentionally to minimize any possible XSRF attack.

-Input Validation (Backend)
+Input validation (backend)
 --------------------------
 The system adopts a whitelist based input validation approach.
 Each client request is checked against a set of regular expressions and only requests matching the expression are then processed.

 As well a set of rules are applied to each request type to limit possible attacks.
 For example any request is limited to a payload of 1MB.

-Input Validation (Client)
+Input validation (client)
 -------------------------
 The client implement strict validation of the rendered content by using the angular component: http://docs.angularjs.org/api/ngSanitize.$sanitize